Wondering how to send money to Tanzania from the US? Here’s what you need to know.

 Tips for picking up cash in Tanzania

-What are the steps to send money to Tanzania?
+What are the steps to sending money to Tanzania?

-The steps involved in sending money to Tanzania from the U.S depend on the method you choose.
+The steps involved in sending money to Tanzania will vary by the method you choose.

 - Transfer to bank account.
-If you’re sending money through your bank, you’ll have to provide the recipient’s name, account number, bank’s name and the bank’s routing number.
-If you’re using another bank or a money transfer company, you’ll have to provide details of your bank account, debit card or credit card as well.
-You should get a reference number once you initiate the transfer.
-You can use it to track the progress of the transfer at any time.
+If you’re sending money through your bank, you’ll provide the recipient’s name, account number, bank name and routing number.
+If you’re using another bank or a money transfer company, you’ll provide details of your bank account or debit card or credit card as well.
+You should get a reference number once you initiate the transfer, which you can use to track the progress of the transfer at any time.

 - Cash pickup.
-You’ll have to provide the recipient’s name and a desired cash pickup location along with details of your bank account, debit card or credit card.
-You get a reference number, which the recipient will needs in order to collect the transferred money.
+You’ll provide your recipient’s name and a desired cash pickup location along with details of your bank account, debit card or credit card.
+You get a reference number, which the recipient will need to collect the transfer.